Amanda Ulrich

 Death Valley sizzles, but the tourism doesn’t stop

 Death Valley National Park is hardly a stranger to elemental extremes and has long attracted those drawn to the edge.
-But even by Death Valley standards, the summer of 2023 has been remarkable.
+But even by Death Valley standards, the summer of 2023 was remarkable.

 The rise, fall, and uncertain future of Desert Center

-On its 100-year anniversary, a crumbling, nearly abandoned town in California’s Colorado Desert is sold for more than $6 million.
+On its 100-year anniversary, a crumbling, nearly abandoned town in California’s Colorado Desert was sold for more than $6 million.
 What happened to Desert Center, and what will happen next?

 Published in partnership between the Sunday Long Read and The Desert Sun.
 One of the most popular stories of the week from the Los Angeles Times’ Essential California newsletter.
 Republished by Longreads.